Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/generated/alfresco-activiti-dmn-simulation-rest-api/docs/ModelsApi.md

 ModelsApi apiInstance = new ModelsApi();
-ModelReq model = new ModelReq(); // ModelReq | The new values to update String modelId = "modelId_example"; // String | The id of the model to update try {
+ModelReq body = new ModelReq(); // ModelReq | The new values to update String modelId = "modelId_example"; // String | The id of the model to update try {
-    EntryResponseContentModel result = apiInstance.updateModelUsingPUT(model, modelId);
+    EntryResponseContentModel result = apiInstance.updateModelUsingPUT(body, modelId);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ModelsApi#updateModelUsingPUT");